aforward/collabs/README.md

 collabs
 =======

-A mapreduce sample program written in Elixir
+A mapreduce sample program written in Elixir.